Neural Methods for Amortized Inference: NEURAL POSTERIOR INFERENCE

+Minimization is typically done using stochastic gradient descent in conjunction with automatic differentiation, implemented using machine-learning software libraries (see Section~\ref{sec:software}).
+We call the trained network a neural Bayes estimator.
+See \citet[][Section 2]{Sainsbury_2024} for more discussion and for an example comparing a neural Bayes estimator to the analytic Bayes estimator for a simple model.
+A graphical representation of the neural Bayes estimator is given in Figure~\ref{fig:NBE}.

-Neural networks have been extensively used for parameter point estimation in recent years. \citet{Gerber_2021}, \citet{Lenzi_2023}, and \citet{Sainsbury_2024} use a convolutional neural network (CNN) to estimate covariance parameters in spatial Gaussian process models or models of spatial extremes, the latter of which are traditionally considered computationally difficult to fit. \citet{Liu_2020} also estimate the parameters of a Gaussian process, but adopt a transformer network to cater for realisations of variable dimension and highly-parameterised covariance functions. \citet{Zammit_2020} use a CNN with three-dimensional kernels to estimate the dynamical parameters of an advection-diffusion equation, while \citet{Rudi_2022} apply a CNN with one-dimensional kernels for parameter estimation with ordinary differential equations.
-In all cases, the neural networks are seen to provide good estimates at a small fraction of the time required by likelihood-based estimators (a speedup of at least a hundred-fold is typical).
-As shown in several of these works, a side-benefit of being able to estimate parameters very quickly is that uncertainty can be naturally quantified through parametric or non-parametric bootstrap techniques with little extra computational effort.
+Neural networks are extensively used for parameter point estimation. \citet{Gerber_2021}, \citet{Lenzi_2023}, and \citet{Sainsbury_2024} use CNNs to estimate covariance function parameters in spatial Gaussian process models and models of spatial extremes that are considered computationally difficult to fit. \citet{Liu_2020} also estimate the parameters of a Gaussian process, but they adopt a transformer network to cater for realizations of varying dimension and highly parameterized covariance functions. \citet{Zammit_2020} use a CNN with three-dimensional kernels to estimate the dynamical parameters of an advection-diffusion equation, while \citet{Rudi_2022} apply a CNN with one-dimensional kernels for parameter estimation with ordinary differential equations.
+In all cases, a few minutes to a few hours are needed to train the neural networks, but once trained they provide estimates at a small fraction of the time required by classical estimators that require optimization or MCMC for any $\Zvec \in \mathcal{Z}$ (a speedup of at least a hundredfold is typical).
+A side benefit of quick parameter estimation is the quantification of uncertainty via parametric or non-parametric bootstrap techniques that require minimal extra computation.